davaya/openc2-jadn/jadn-v2.0.md

 * Value vs. Association

 ##### 4.2.2.1.1 Sequence
+Values of the Sequence type are ordered lists of elements containing the individual values.

+The elements of a sequence may be randomly accessed using 0-origin indices.
+Sequences [A, B, ...] can be combined into a new Sequence whose elements are the concatenation of the elements (in order) of each of the arguments (in order).

 ##### 4.2.2.1.2 Set
+Values of the Set type are unordered collections of elements where no element appears more than once.

+Elements may be added to and removed from Sets.
+Sets may be unioned, intersected, or subtracted from each other.

 ##### 4.2.2.1.3 OrderedSet
+Values of the OrderedSet type are ordered lists of elements where no element appears more than once.

+OrderedSet collections may not be directly combined, but an OrderedSet value may be coerced into either a Sequence or a Set.

 ##### 4.2.2.1.4 Bag
+Values of the Bag type are unordered collections of elements where elements may appear more than once.

+For comparison purposes a Bag can be considered a set of its unique elements along with the count of each.
+A Sequence, Set, OrderedSet or Bag value can be combined into a Bag by iterating over each element in the input collection and incrementing the count of that element in the resulting Bag.

 ##### 4.2.2.1.5 Map
+Values of the Map type are collections of key:value associations where the keys are a Set.

 ##### 4.2.2.1.6 OrderedMap
+Values of the OrderedMap type are collections of key:value associations where the keys are an OrderedSet.

 #### 4.2.2.2 Compound types